Health promotion is an important aspect of primary health care and contributes to a population-based health approach.

 PHOs are required to work with whānau, hapū, iwi, consumers, and other groups within its community, relevant public health service providers and regional public health units to plan and deliver health promotion programmes.
 Programmes must be consistent with population health objectives and public health programmes at national, regional and local levels.

-Health promotion funding is calculated based on $2.18 per enrolee (as at 2014) with different multipliers for differing groups of need.
+Health promotion funding is calculated based on $2.20 per enrollee (from July 2015) with different multipliers for differing groups of need.
 The multipliers applied are shown in the table below.

 |Non Māori or Non Pacific People||Deciles 1–8||1.0|